 “You need the news.
 And now, more than ever, the news needs you”.
 With this statement, Terry Egger, Publisher and CEO, The Philadelphia Inquirer, PBC, began his presentation at iMEdD.
 He presented the 190 years history of The Philadelphia Inquirer and Jerry Lenfest’s decision to support the organization, through the launch of the non profit organization Lenfest Institute.

 Terry Egger, among others, presented the organization’s priorities, which are high impact Journalism, news technology and innovation as well as diverse, growing audiences.
 He also discussed the need to change the perception that news should be for free.
 This derives from the rise of Internet and the belief that its content is for free and the aggregators.
-Terry suggested that news need to be a daily habit that readers enjoy, appreciate and are willing to pay for and compared it to the morning cup of coffee or espresso where consumers don’t think twice or hesitate to pay for something so simple and inexpensive to make.
+Terry suggested that news need to be a daily habit that readers enjoy, appreciate and are willing to pay for and compared it to the morning cup of coffee or espresso that consumers don’t think twice or hesitate to pay for something so simple and inexpensive to make.

 He stated that nowadays the news organizations have data that could be used to engage and inspire the audience.
 Due to this fact, they can now build a meaningful relationship with their audience and offer content that is interesting and value adding.
 As he noted, journalists are in the business of storytelling, but they cannot tell their own story in an engaging way for the audience.
 Journalists need to convey the message of who they are, why they hope that they have value and what is their role in order to ask for support by the audience.